Quick Answer

 | Reporting workflow speed | Handoffs become manual cleanup | A saved export view keeps structure and timing consistent each cycle |

 If you use an early-warning alert, make the trigger configurable.
-Keep a simple config record for the rule, scope note, and verification status, and use placeholder text like Add current threshold after verification until the requirement is confirmed.
+Keep a simple config record for the rule, scope note, and verification status, with the current threshold marked as pending official, tax, or accounting verification until the requirement is confirmed.

 The key design choice is scope.
 Define which records are included for that rule, and document the inclusion logic.
 Do not assume everyone asking for the deliverable understands what that logic entails.
 Document what is included and what still needs confirmation.